-Boa Vista Cape Verde (Boa Vista is “good view” in Portuguese) is the easternmost island of the archipelago.
-It is located in the Barlavento group of islands.
-Boa Vista has area of 620 km², consequently it is the third largest island in Cape Verde.
-Marine turtles and traditional music, as well as its ultra-marathon and its sand dunes are some of the main features of the island.
-Furthermore Boa Vista has 55 kilometers of beaches to rival those you’d find in Jamaica or Barbados.
-Sal Rei is the main town and has a ferry port as well as being close to Boa Vista’s international airport at Rabil.
+Boa Vista Cape Verde (Boa Vista which means “good view” in Portuguese) is the most easterly island of the archipelago.
+Situated just 450km west of Senegal on the African mainland.
+It is one of the Barlavento (windward) group of islands.
+Marine turtles and traditional music, together with extensive sand dunes are some of the main features of the island.
+Furthermore Boa Vista has 55 km of beaches, which many feel rival those in the Caribbean.

 Tourism on the neighbouring island of Sal is well developed; on Boa Vista life is a little more authentic.
 There are direct flights from many cities in Europe, so you can be on one of the beaches the same day.
 Visitors will have the option to try out some of the many water sports.
 Alternatively, you can simply loose yourself on one of the vast beaches.